Antonio da Correggio, Assumption of the Virgin

 Experiencing the fresco

 In the cathedral of Parma, the narrative of the Assumption unfolds as the devotee moves from the main entrance, down the central aisle (the nave), toward the main altar located directly below the dome.
 From the entrance, the nave’s ceiling obstructs the view of the dome.
-Only St John the Baptist and St. Hilary of Poiters, the patron saints of Parma, are visible in the triangular niches (squinches) that support the dome.
+Only St. John the Baptist and St. Hilary of Poiters, the patron saints of Parma, are visible in the triangular niches (squinches) that support the dome.
 St. John embraces the Lamb, symbol of Christ, while St. Hilary gestures with one arm toward the nave and with the other points down to the altar, both directing the viewer to the liturgical focus of the cathedral.

-The apostles with wingless angels (detail), Correggio, Assumption of the Virgin, 1526-30, fresco, 35' 10" x 37' 11" (Parma Cathedral, Parma)
+The apostles with wingless angels (detail), Antonio da Correggio, Assumption of the Virgin, 1526–30, fresco, 35' 10" x 37' 11" (Parma Cathedral, Parma, Italy)

-The apostles with wingless angels (detail), Correggio, Assumption of the Virgin, 1526-30, fresco, 35′ 10″ x 37′ 11″ (Parma Cathedral, Parma, Italy)
+The apostles with wingless angels (detail), Antonio da Correggio, Assumption of the Virgin, 1526–30, fresco, 35′ 10″ x 37′ 11″ (Parma Cathedral, Parma, Italy)

 Next, the Apostles come into view.
-These robust figures stand on a ledge executed in striking trompe l’oeil (“deceive the eye”) perspective around the octagonal base of the dome.
+These robust figures stand on a ledge executed in striking trompe l’oeil perspective around the octagonal base of the dome.
 Some shield their eyes from the brilliance of the divine light; others gesticulate excitedly, their draperies agitated not only by the energy of their gestures but also by the otherworldly force that pulls the Virgin upward.
 On the low wall behind the Apostles, wingless angels busy themselves with a variety of funerary rituals; some tend to the flames of oil lamps shaped like golden candelabra, others fill censors or burn fragrant branches of cypress.

 The devotee moves forward to see what so astonishes the Apostles.
 The Virgin Mary appears seated upon a cloud that floats in the space defined by the dome.
 Frolicking angels, ranging in age from infants to adolescents, populate concentric bands of clouds that extend into the apex of the dome.
 Mary twists her body and opens her arms as she rises toward the golden light of heaven.

-Adam and Eve with the Virgin Mary (detail), Correggio, Assumption of the Virgin, 1526-30, fresco, 35' 10" x 37' 11" (Parma Cathedral, Parma, Italy)
+Adam and Eve with the Virgin Mary (detail), Antonio da Correggio, Assumption of the Virgin, 1526–30, fresco, 35' 10" x 37' 11" (Parma Cathedral, Parma, Italy)

-Adam and Eve with the Virgin Mary (detail), Correggio, Assumption of the Virgin, 1526-30, fresco, 35′ 10″ x 37′ 11″ (Parma Cathedral, Parma, Italy)
+Adam and Eve with the Virgin Mary (detail), Antonio da Correggio, Assumption of the Virgin, 1526–30, fresco, 35′ 10″ x 37′ 11″ (Parma Cathedral, Parma, Italy)

 Adam and Eve appear on the Virgin’s right and left.
 Eve extends the apple, a symbol of her disobedience, toward the Virgin Mary; Adam touches his chest as if acknowledging his fault.
 This view of Mary, framed by Adam and Eve and rising toward the light, was the last seen by the lay viewer.
 Its message is clear: the Virgin Mary repairs the bond between the human and divine broken by the sinfulness of Adam and Eve.
 Her obedience to God’s will made her the chosen vessel of the Incarnation and earned her a place by Christ’s side in heaven.